 If an employee resigns during furlough, do they get full pay for their notice period?
-Furlough and Employment Contracts
+Employment Law

 While an employee is furloughed, a percentage of their wage (up to £2,500 per month) is paid through a grant from the Coronavirus Job Retention Scheme.